-About feminism.
+About feminism, will feminism remain in power?
 I pointed out before that public interest in feminism is in decline.
 Therefore the effectiveness of feminism is in decline as well, but its fall from power will take longer, as it depends largely not so much on what the people want but on the extent to which feminists own and control power in all sectors of the social hierarchy.
 In so-called democratic societies, the power of and control by an ideology needs buy-in by the general public to be maintained.
 Without a critical mass of the public providing that buy-in, the ideology loses its foundation.
 Whether that foundation grew from the grass roots — as was with feminism for example the case in the U.K. and the U.S. — or was imposed by government edict (e.g.: Canada) makes little difference.

 In a totalitarian system, the fall from power will take longer.
 The more democratic a society is, the shorter the interval for which a ruling ideology can maintain itself without the foundation of public interest.
 For that reason, once it rises to power, it is of course one of the aims of any dominating ideology to attain totalitarian control.
 Therefore, even though an ideology originally grew from the grass roots, ultimately, the longer it has been in totalitarian control, the more likely it is to become the driver of a totalitarian system by subverting all sectors of the democratic society it comes to rule.
 That is inevitable and the cause of all democracies throughout history having evolved into autocratic or totalitarian systems, all of them, without exception.
 The normal state of social existence is not democracy but autocracy or dictatorship through chiliastic socialism.